Using HTTP cookies

 The lifetime of a cookie can be defined in two ways:

 - Session cookies are deleted when the current session ends.
-The browser defines when the "current session" ends, and some browsers use session restoring when restarting, which can cause session cookies to last indefinitely long.
+The browser defines when the "current session" ends, and some browsers use session restoring when restarting.
+This can cause session cookies to last indefinitely.

 - Permanent cookies are deleted at a date specified by the